TosbackCgusBridge-Bot/CGUs-versions/Amctheatres/Terms of Service.md

 For help with AMC SMS text alerts, please send **HELP** to **272727** via SMS text, or contact AMC's customer service department at 1-888-562-4262.

 The following carriers are currently supported: Alltel, AT&T, Boost Mobile, CellCom, Cellular One, Cellular South, Cincinnati Bell, Cricket, nTelos, Nextel, Sprint, T-Mobile, US Cellular, Verizon Wireless, Virgin Mobile, Interop, and Metro PCS.
+T-Mobile is not liable for delayed or undelivered messages.

 Registration.
 User Accounts